-The total amount budgeted for this program for FY 2017 is \$575,902.
-There is no change from the FY 2016 budgeted amount of \$575,902.
+The total amount budgeted for this program is \$575,902.
+There is no change from the FY 2016 budgeted amount.
 The resources that are included in this budget are described below.

 • Stipends - \$275,902

 Stipends are offered to those educators who participate in the Career Lattice Program.
 These stipends are offered to: